Benefits

 If you participate in the introduction programme according to the Integration Act, you may be entitled to combine unemployment benefit with participation in the introduction programme.

-Follow-up from NAV when you are getting an education
+Follow-up from Nav when you are getting an education

-You will receive an education plan from NAV.
+You will receive an education plan from Nav.
 We make this based on the information you give in your application.
 The education plan contains a plan, a goal and specifications of the education or training you are getting.

 If there are significant deviations from the education plan without reasonable grounds, you may no longer be entitled to combine unemployment benefit with education or training, for a period of 6 months.
 Significant deviations can for example be extensive absences, or that you do not submit agreed assignments.